thehackerwithin/berkeley/git/partII/readme.md

 ### Exercise : Fork Our GitHub Repository

-In step 1, you will make a copy "fork" of our test repository {{page.testrepo}} on github.
+In step 1, you will make a copy "fork" of our thehackerwithin/berkeley repository on github.
 This gives you a copy of this repository that you control.

 In step 2, you will make a copy of **your** fork of the repository on your hard drive.